 Once you’ve decided on your rewards, you can begin designing your Shopify loyalty program.

 There are six general types of customer loyalty programs.
 Don’t feel like you need to fit these exactly.
 You can play around with different elements from different templates to figure out the best option for your target audience.

 Everyone loves a good point system.
 Point systems are arguably the most common type of loyalty program.
 Typically $1 = 1 point.
 When customers hit a specific number of points, they’re entitled to a reward like $10 off their next purchase or a freebie.

 A simplified version of the point-based loyalty program is the ol’ fashioned punch card you get from your local coffee shop.
 You buy ten coffees; then you get one free.
 Instead of going to the coffee shop across the street, you go to your regular coffee shop, so you’re one step closer to a free cup of joe.

 If you do go the traditional points program route, just be aware of falling into the trap of making your program overly confusing or complicated.
 Keep it straightforward.
 Your customers need to understand how to earn and redeem their points.

 Tiered Loyalty Program

 Tiered loyalty programs have multiple levels based on purchase level.
 They can make incentives more accessible to new customers.
-Additionally, they offer greater rewards to those who stay loyal to your brand.
+Additionally, they offer greater rewards and grow brand loyalty.

 With a tiered program, you recruit customers with a small offer just for joining the program.
 As customers spend more, they move up to higher tiers within the Shopify rewards program.